Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Introduction

 \subsection{Outline of the present article}

-This paper is organized as follows.
+The rest of this paper is organized as follows.
 Section~\ref{sec:definitions} introduces preliminary definitions and notation.
 Section~\ref{sec:main.results} presents the main results: under suitable mixing conditions for dependent data, asymptotics for the mean squared error (MSE) are derived together with the MSE-optimal bandwidth $b$; uniform strong consistency is established on growing compact sets; and asymptotic normality is obtained.
 For iid observations, an asymptotic upper bound on the mean absolute error (MAE) is also given.
+Proofs of the main results are collected in Section~\ref{sec:proofs}, with auxiliary technical lemmas deferred to Section~\ref{sec:tech.lemmas}.

+Appendix~\ref{app:simulations} reports a simulation study comparing the Wishart KDE with the log-Gaussian KDE and with the Gaussian KDE on the ambient Euclidean space, when estimating the stationary marginal density of a Wishart autoregressive (WAR) process.
+The results show that the Wishart KDE has the best overall accuracy and stability across the selected autoregressive coefficient matrices and innovation covariance matrices, while the Gaussian KDE clearly underperforms as the innovation covariance matrix becomes closer to being singular, in line with the well-known boundary-bias problem for classical symmetric kernels on constrained supports.

-Section~\ref{sec:simulations} reports a simulation study comparing the Wishart KDE with the log-Gaussian KDE, showing the superior performance of the Wishart KDE for selected autoregressive coefficients and innovation covariance matrices when estimating the stationary marginal density of a Wishart autoregressive (WAR) process.
-Section~\ref{sec:application} illustrates the applicability of the method in finance by estimating the marginal density of a one-year time series of realized covariance matrices, based on $5$-minute intraday returns, between the price of Amazon Corporation's shares (ticker symbol: AMZN) and the Standard \& Poor's 500 exchange-traded fund (ticker symbol: SPY).
+Appendix~\ref{app:application} illustrates the applicability of the method in finance by estimating the marginal density of a one-year time series of realized covariance matrices, based on $5$-minute intraday returns, between the price of Amazon Corporation's shares (ticker symbol: AMZN) and the Standard \& Poor's 500 exchange-traded fund (ticker symbol: SPY).
 For ease of reference, a list of the abbreviations used herein appears in Appendix~\ref{app:abbreviations}.
-Reproducibility information, including links to all $\mathsf{R}$ code \citep{Rlang} and the \texttt{ksm} package implementation, is provided in Appendix~\ref{app:reproducibility}.
-Proofs of the main results are collected in Appendix~\ref{app:proofs} (Supplement), with auxiliary technical lemmas deferred to Appendix~\ref{app:tech.lemmas} (Supplement).
+Reproducibility information, including links to all \textsf{R} code \citep{Rlang} and the \texttt{ksm} package implementation, is provided in Appendix~\ref{app:reproducibility}.